Architecture Overview

 - Paging is validated via a policy (min/max/default).

-- Sorting is stable; ties use additional deterministic fields (e.g.,
+- Sorting is stable; ties use additional deterministic fields (

 CreatedAt+Id).